Presidents Cup Pairings - WTOP News

 |Yardage: 7,047; Par: 71

-1:05 p.m. — Adam Scott and Hideki Matsuyama, International, vs. Patrick Cantlay and Xander Schauffele, United States.
+11:35 a.m. — Adam Scott and Cameron Davis, International, vs. Jordan Spieth and Justin Thomas, United States.

-1:17 p.m. — Sungjae Im and Corey Conners, International, vs. Jordan Spieth and Justin Thomas, United States.
+11:50 a.m. — Sungjae Im and Sebastian Munoz, International, vs. Scottie Scheffler and Sam Burns, United States.

-1:29 p.m. — Tom Kim and K.H.
-Lee, International, vs. Cameron Young and Collin Morikawa, United States.
+12:05 p.m. — Mito Pereira and Christiaan Bezuidenhout, International, vs. Kevin Kisner and Cameron Young, United States.

-1:41 p.m. — Siwoo Kim and Cameron Davis, Australia, vs. Scottie Scheffler and Sam Burns, United States.
+12:20 p.m. — Hideki Matsuyama and Tom Kim, International, vs. Patrick Cantlay and Xander Schauffele, United States.

-1:53 p.m. — Taylor Pendrith and Mito Pereira, International, vs. Tony Finau and Max Homa, United States.
+12:35 p.m. — Corey Conners and Taylor Pendrith, International, vs. Billy Horschel and Max Homa, United States.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.